cvisotski-ww/nexaplatform-apim/docs/index.md

 ### Usage
 1. Access the Nexa dashboard to view real-time data.
 2. Monitor key metrics and receive alerts for any detected issues.

+## Integrations
+1. Leverage realtime analytics webhooks into your own application from the Nexa platform.
+2. Request Telemetry data from our Suite of developer grade API's.

 ## Support
 For further assistance, please visit our [support page](https://www.nexaplatform.com/support) or contact us at [support@nexaplatform.com](mailto:support@nexaplatform.com).